 Major causes of intracranial hemorrhage include

-The presence of the germinal matrix (a mass of embryonic cells lying over the caudate nucleus on the lateral wall of the lateral ventricles that is vulnerable to hemorrhage) makes hemorrhage more likely.
-Risk also is increased by hematologic disorders (eg, vitamin K deficiency, hemophilia, disseminated intravascular coagulation).
+The presence of the germinal matrix (a mass of embryonic cells lying over the caudate nucleus on the lateral wall of the lateral ventricles that is vulnerable to hemorrhage) makes intraventricular hemorrhage more likely in premature infants.
+Risk of any intracranial hemorrhage also is increased by hematologic disorders (eg, vitamin K deficiency, hemophilia, disseminated intravascular coagulation).

-Hemorrhage can occur in several CNS spaces.
-Small hemorrhages in the subarachnoid space, falx, and tentorium are frequent incidental findings at autopsy of neonates that have died of non-CNS causes.
+Hemorrhage can occur in several central nervous system (CNS) spaces.
+Small hemorrhages in the subarachnoid space, falx, and tentorium are frequent incidental findings at autopsy of neonates who have died of non-CNS causes.
 Larger hemorrhages in the subarachnoid or subdural space, brain parenchyma, or ventricles are less common but more serious.

 Intracranial hemorrhage is suspected in neonates with

 Such infants should have a cranial imaging study as part of the initial evaluation.
 Cranial ultrasonography is risk free, requires no sedation, and can readily identify blood within the ventricles or brain substance.
-CT is more sensitive than ultrasonography for thin layers of blood in the subarachnoid or subdural spaces and for bony injury.
-MRI is more sensitive and specific than CT or ultrasonography for intracranial blood and for brain injury.
+CT is more sensitive than ultrasonography for thin layers of blood in the subarachnoid or subdural spaces and for bony injury, but CT exposes the infant to ionizing radiation.
+MRI is more sensitive and specific than CT or ultrasonography for intracranial blood and for brain injury but takes longer to produce images than CT.
 CT is done to rapidly identify intracranial hemorrhage.